spy16/sabre/README.md

 ### Expose through a REPL

-Sabre comes with a tiny `repl` package that is very flexible and easy to setup to expose your LISP setup through a read-eval-print-loop.
+Sabre comes with a tiny `repl` package that is very flexible and easy to setup to expose your LISP through a read-eval-print-loop.

 ```go
 package main